kmangoes/animal-crud-api/README.md

 ## Animal CRUD API

 CSC-340 assignment.
-Creating CRUD API that will function as the backend for previously-created animal gallery frontend.
+Creating CRUD API that will function as the backend for previously created animal gallery frontend.

+---

+### Installation

+---

 ### API Endpoints
----

 Base URL: http://localhost:8080/animals
 #### 1. /animals **(GET)**
 Gets a list of all animals in the database.